SFW-FreeDevelopment/CQRSForDummies/README.md

 # CQRSForDummies
-A sample project demonstrating the usage of MediatR and the CQRS pattern.
+A sample project demonstrating usage of the CQRS pattern, MediatR, AutoMapper, and Faker.NET.